 I prefer mine spicy and tangy and hence I use sour curd.
 I generally purchase or curdle the milk a day before the ger extra sour curd.
 In addition to this, I prefer to use onion in the curry which is however optional.
 I, in fact, make the Pakoda with onion as well.
 You may completely skip onion while making the curry.
 I do use whole spices as tempering in addition to Curry leaves and Kasuri Methi.
-Ghee and Mustard Oil is must in my kitchen while making Kadhi.
+Ghee and Mustard Oil is a must in my kitchen while making Kadhi.

 I was planning to write less about the secondary things in this post but ended on including those as well.
 Then again a friend of mine reminded me Debjanir Rannaghar is incomplete without the banter.
-Not to mention it is incomplete without mentioning people who are part of our lives in a way or other.
-In other words, it is all about the life stories.
-Moreover, Debjani’s food blog is incomplete without Mehebub and Pasta and the places where we grew up as a family.
+Not to mention it is incomplete without mentioning people who are part of our lives in a way or another.
+In other words, it is all about life stories.
+Moreover, Debjani's food blog is incomplete without Mehebub and Pasta and the places where we grew up as a family.